Indiana residents urged to continue to abide by virus order | Indiana | Journal Gazette

 Indiana’s number of confirmed cases of COVID-19, the disease caused by the virus, grew by 374, to 2,159, following corrections to the previous day’s total, the Indiana State Department of Health said earlier Tuesday.
 A week ago, the state had 365 confirmed cases and 12 reported deaths from COVID-19.

-Health Commissioner Dr. Kristina Box said Tuesday’s numbers -- including 14 additional deaths -- obviously represented “a very big increase.”
+Health Commissioner Dr. Kristina Box said that Tuesday’s numbers — including 14 additional deaths that boosted Indiana’s total to 49 — obviously represented “a very big increase.”

-But she urged Hoosiers to continue to abide by Gov. Eric Holcomb’s a statewide stay-at-home that took effect March 25, saying that the worst still lies ahead.
-Indiana's order includes exemptions for essential businesses to remain open and for necessary trips for food and medicine.
+But she said that Hoosiers should not to take that as a sign that the cases had peaked, saying that the worst still lies ahead.
+She urged residents to continue to abide by Gov. Eric Holcomb’s statewide stay-at-home order that took effect March 25, with exceptions for workers in essential businesses or for necessary trips for food and medicine.

 “I do not want Hoosiers to see these rising numbers and think that that means the peak has arrived.
-We have a very long way to go before we reach the peak, and I cannot say enough about how important it is for you to continue to stay home,” Box said during a briefing.
+We have a very long way to go before we reach the peak and I cannot say enough about how important it is for you to continue to stay home,” Box said during a briefing with Holcomb and other state officials.

+Box had said Monday that Indiana’s illness peak was still expected in mid- to late-April, but some prediction models put it later, as late as mid-May.

+She said during Tuesday's briefing that state officials continue working with health experts and hospitals to get data on how many Indiana residents diagnosed with COVID-19 have recovered — and to also obtain more information on Indiana’s deaths — but that data was not yet available.

 Five of the state's 14 new deaths involved Indianapolis residents and four others were from Lake County.
 There was one death each reported from Elkhart, Decatur, Hancock, Ripley and Warren counties.